tc39/notes/es8/2017-11/nov-28.md

 NSH: Sure - perhaps we could say "is it worth relooking at deprecating in 5 years if usage is still low"

-KMR: What are the semantics of index array accessors?
+KM: What are the semantics of index array accessors?

 MM: Back in ES3 days accessors were not part of the standard but most browsers implemented them.
 The detailed semantics were never written down - so I cant tell you semantics for them.
 I will say there is a Frozen Realm proposal which allows for an environment of secure execution.
 Primordial objects like prototypes are frozen before the environment executes.